merenlab/anvio.org/help/main/programs/anvi-display-functions/index.md

                        &#45;&#45;profile&#45;db KOFAM&#45;PROFILE.db
 </div>

-You can modify the annotation source based on what is available across your genomes.
+You can replace the annotation source based on what is available across your genomes.
 You can use the program <span class="artifact-p">[anvi-db-info](/help/main/programs/anvi-db-info)</span> to see all available function annotation sources in a given <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> or <span class="artifact-n">[genomes-storage-db](/help/main/artifacts/genomes-storage-db)</span>.
-You can also use the program <span class="artifact-p">[anvi-import-functions](/help/main/programs/anvi-import-functions)</span> to import ANY type of functional grouping of your genes and use those ad hoc functional sources to display their distribution across genomes.
+You can also use the program <span class="artifact-p">[anvi-import-functions](/help/main/programs/anvi-import-functions)</span> to import ANY kind of functional grouping of your genes and use those ad hoc functional sources to display their distribution across genomes.
 Please see <span class="artifact-n">[functions](/help/main/artifacts/functions)</span> for more information on functions and how to obtain them.

 {:.notice}
 Please note that a <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span> will be automatically generated for you.
-Once it is generated, the same profile database can be visualized repeatedly using <span class="artifact-p">[anvi-interactive](/help/main/programs/anvi-interactive)</span> in manual mode, without needing to retain any other files.
+Once it is generated, the same profile database can be visualized over and over again using <span class="artifact-p">[anvi-interactive](/help/main/programs/anvi-interactive)</span> in manual mode, without having to retain any other files.

 ### Combining genomes from multiple sources

-You can execute this program by combining genomes from multiple sources:
+You can run this program by combining genomes from multiple sources:

 <div class="codeblock" markdown="1">
 anvi&#45;display&#45;functions &#45;e <span class="artifact&#45;n">[external&#45;genomes](/help/main/artifacts/external&#45;genomes)</span> \